stripe/stripe-android/README.md

 new Stripe(context, "YOUR_PUBLISHABLE_KEY");
 ```

-### Using `createToken`
+### Creating Card Tokens

-The `stripe.createToken` converts sensitive card data into a single-use token which you can safely pass to your server to charge the user.
-This [tutorial](https://stripe.com/docs/tutorials/forms) explains this flow in more detail.
+[Stripe#createToken()](https://stripe.dev/stripe-android/com/stripe/android/Stripe.html#createToken-com.stripe.android.model.Card-com.stripe.android.TokenCallback-) makes an asynchronous call to Stripe's [Tokens API](https://stripe.com/docs/api/tokens/create_card) that converts sensitive card data into a single-use token which you can safely pass to your server to charge the user.
+The [Collecting Card Details on Android](https://stripe.com/docs/payments/cards/collecting/android) explains this flow in more detail.

 ```java
 stripe.createToken(